 Snails have an enclosed shell that helps in hostile situations where the snail is able to retract its entire body inside the shell.
 While the exoskeleton of slugs resembles snails, they do not have the enclosing shells like snails.

 The enclosed shell in a snail is a significant part of their body, as it helps in hydration and protection.
 If the shell has minor cracks then the snail survives, but if the shell breaks then the snail dies.
 Without moisture and protection from the shell, the snail eventually dies.

 How long do snails live?

-The life expectancy of snails varies from species to species and depends on environmental conditions.
+The life span of snails is dependent on the environmental conditions and varies among various species.
 While some species live for five years, the species of snails living in captivity can survive for as long as 25 years.